wynnlone/MMF2021/README.txt

 # Folder: report_data ===================================================
 # Time 2016-2021
-# result from selected strategy
+# result from the selected strategy

 ## AW is selected.
 ## include price and return information of portfolio.